-- Sec.
-15. (a) In accordance with the federal guidelines, the Lead Agency must assure that reasonable levels of effectiveness and safety are maintained in the supply and installation of RCS program measures.
+- Sec.15. (a) In accordance with the federal guidelines, the Lead Agency must assure that reasonable levels of effectiveness and safety are maintained in the supply and installation of RCS program measures.
 The effectiveness and safety of the Indiana program measures will be maintained through several quality assurances.
 These include the following: - (1) A random post installation inspection program of the installations performed by a master record listee.
 These inspections will be conducted by the Lead Agency staff and the division of energy policy's auditing team.
-A one year post installation inspection program administered by the Lead Agency through a consulting company concluded on June 30, 1982.

-- (2) Licensing of installers of flue opening modifications.
+A one year post installation inspection program administered by the Lead Agency through a consulting company concluded on June 30, 1982. - (2) Licensing of installers of flue opening modifications.
 Every business or individual which installs vent dampers and desires to be listed on the state's master record under the category "Natural Gas Furnace Vent Damper" must take and pass the RCSP qualification installation test. - (3) A written agreement signed by the master record installers that they will comply with applicable Department of Energy, state and local installation standards.
 These standards are reflected in 55 IAC 3.1-4-3(1) through (13). - (4) A written agreement signed by the master record suppliers that they will supply program measures which meet applicable Department of Energy material standards.
 The measures shall be labeled as complying with these standards.
 The material standards are reflected in 55 IAC 3.1-3-2. - (5) Identifying to consumers by means of the master record those contractors and suppliers who have agreed to comply with the Department of Energy and the state installation and material standards. - (6) A description of the RCS program consumer protection features outlined by the utility auditor and included in the program announcement and master record listings. - (b) In addition to the assurances initiated by the Lead Agency, there are numerous existing private sector mechanisms enforced by the energy industry, to ensure that reasonable levels of quality in supplying and installing program measures are maintained.
-(Department of Commerce; Division of Energy; 55 IAC 3.1-2-15; filed Mar 28, 1984, 9:07 am: 7 IR 1173; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267)
+(Office of the Lieutenant Governor; Division of Energy; 16 IAC 2-2-15; filed Mar 28, 1984, 9:07 am: 7 IR 1173; readopted filed Dec 2, 2001, 12:30 p.m.: 25 IR 1267) NOTE: Transferred from the Department of Commerce (55 IAC 3.1-2-15) to the Office of the Lieutenant Governor (16 IAC 2-2-15) by P.L.4-2005, SECTION 150, effective February 9, 2005.